Followers

 Counter Stroke

-With fresh troops reinforcing him, Carleton launched a counteroffensive.
-In June, his crushing blow against acting American commander General John Sullivan at Trois Rivieres sent the scattered and ill-supplied Americans reeling back into New York.
+With new troops reinforcing him, Carleton launched a counterattack.
+In June, his devastating strike against acting American commander General John Sullivan at Trois Rivieres caused the scattered and poorly supplied Americans to retreat back into New York.

 Canadian Militia at Trois-Rivieres